Connect with others who understand.

 Powered By

-By now, you’ve likely heard of glucagon-like peptide-1 (GLP-1) agonists — commonly called GLP-1 drugs.
-These medications were originally created to treat type 2 diabetes.
-Today, they’re also widely used to support weight management in people living with obesity.
+By now, you’ve likely heard of glucagon-like peptide 1 (GLP-1) agonists — commonly called GLP-1 drugs.
+These medications were originally created to treat type 2 diabetes, but today, they’re also widely used to support weight management in people living with obesity.

 Like most medications, GLP-1 drugs can cause side effects.
-If you’re currently taking GLP-1 drugs as a treatment for obesity, you may already be aware of this.
-What you might not know is that there are specific foods that may be triggering your side effects.
+If you’re taking a GLP-1 drug as a treatment for obesity, you may already be aware of this.
+What you might not know is that choosing the right foods can help ease side effects while supporting your health goals.
+Following what some call an Ozempic diet — a way of eating that works with the medication — can make a real difference in how you feel.

 GLP-1 Drugs and Digestion